This is a guest blog post by Gareth Marlow, BoS speaker and attendee.

 My favourite conference is Business of Software.
-It’s a two-day, single-track event — and for anyone trying to get their head around growing a software business (or any business!), the generosity and enthusiasm of the speakers, participants and organisers is infectious.
+It’s a single-track event — and for anyone trying to get their head around growing a software business (or any business!), the generosity and enthusiasm of the speakers, participants and organisers is infectious.

 I’ve seen some amazing speakers there over the years.
 This is Jennifer Aaker, from 2009, speaking about creating happiness and purpose: